Untitled Attack on Titan Codes (December 2023)

 How to Redeem Codes in Untitled Attack on Titan

-To redeem codes for Untitled Attack on Titan, follow the steps bellow:
+To redeem codes in Untitled Attack on Titan, follow the steps below:

 - Launch Untitled Attack on Titan in Roblox.